- Prune, repot and clean houseplants, as needed.

 - Divide or transplant hardy perennials.

-- Allow foliage of spring-flowering bulbs to ripen and yellow or brown before cutting back.
-Leaves make the food reserves stored in the bulbs that bring next year’s flowers.
+- Allow foliage of spring-flowering bulbs to ripen and turn yellow or brown or fall flat before cutting back.
+Leaves provide the food reserves stored in the bulbs that bring next year’s flowers.
 Divide or transplant spring-flowering bulbs after they’ve finished blooming.
 Mark empty spaces in the landscape to show where to plant spring-flowering bulbs next fall.

 - Harden off transplants started indoors earlier by gradually exposing young plants to outdoor conditions of wind, sunlight and lower moisture.